katieeech/katieeech/README.md

-### Hello there!
+### Welcome!

-I'm a frontend developer 👩🏻‍💻, currently looking for a new opportunity.
+I'm a frontend developer 👩🏻‍💻 currently looking for a new opportunity.
 <br>

 #### Education